SoftDevGang/login-form-tdd-ui-kata/_Requirements/LoginDialogRequirements.md

 * The password is either visible as asterisk or bullet signs.
 * The label "Password" is left, next to the input field.
 * There is a label in a red box above the button(s).
 It is only visible if there was an error.
-* There is a "Log in" button in right corner of the window.
+* There is a "Log in" button in the bottom right corner of the window.

 #### Logic